Novel correlated ${{{D}^{0}}{\overline{{D}}{}^{0}}}$ systems for ${c/b}$ physics and tests of ${T/CPT}$: Quantum correlations formalism

-\backrefsetup{disable} \backrefsetup{enable} The $(\DDbSys)_{C=+1}$ branching fraction to positive $\CP$-definite final states (such as those described in \cref{TV}) for both $\D$ mesons will be approximately a factor of two larger than the naive expectation, due to the quantum correlations in the $\DDbSys$ system described by refs.~\cite{Asner:2005wf,Asner:2008ft}.
+\backrefsetup{disable} \backrefsetup{enable} The $(\DDbSys)_{C=+1}$ branching fraction to positive $\CP$-definite final states (such as those described in \cref{TV}) for both $\D$ mesons will be approximately a factor of two larger than the naive expectation, due to the quantum correlations described by refs.~\cite{Asner:2005wf,Asner:2008ft}.
 This is advantageous, as the positive $\CP$-definite final states include fully charged-track decay modes that are easier to reconstruct experimentally.
 Representative effects on the branching fractions of selected doubly two-body $\D$ decay modes are shown in \cref{table:Cdefinite}.

 The current best suggestions for obtaining these $C$-even decays would be to extend the time-independent analysis to $\DDbSys$ from a more energetic resonance {e.g.} $e^+e^- \to \psi(4040)$~\cite{Bondar:2010qs}, or to simply collect $e^+e^- \to \DDbSys + m \gamma + n \piz$ above the charm threshold~\cite{Asner:2005wf}.
+However, with existing samples these are much less competitive in statistical power.

 If it is possible to separate the $C = +1$ and $C = -1$ $\DDbSys$ in $\X$ decays, then this would provide an alternative source.
+A large number of prompt $\X$ candidates producing $\DDbSys$ systems in the final state have recently been observed at \lhcb~\cite{Aaij:2019evc}, but no attempt was made to separate the $\XtoDDbP$ and $\XtoDDbG$ decay samples.
 Potential separation techniques are demonstrated in \cref{simulationSeparation}, and potential advantages of using $\X$ decays are discussed in \cref{Laboratories}.